draxios/bizzymod/README.md

 Moon Mod was designed with the simple idea that people shouldn't ever have to play shit mod.

-Current Server:
+Current Server IP:
-74.91.113.130:27019
+connect 74.91.113.130:27019

 Tickrate Settings:
 ;rate 144000;net_maxroutable 1200;net_splitrate 1;net_splitpacket_maxrate 30000;cl_cmdrate 120;cl_updaterate 120;cl_interp_ratio 0;cl_interp 0.0;

 # About
 ## Moon Mod
-Moon Mod is Bizzy's creation for numbers the numblers.
-It's played a lot more cause he's famous.
+Moon Mod is Bizzy's creation for Moon so that Moon can fix Left 4 Dead 2 in ways that its retarded developers didn't get right somehow.
+It's very underappreciated because most people are idiots and don't know what quality gameplay is (their brains have been corrupted by years of playing shit mod).

   * realism
   * tier 1 only, plus 1 allowed hunting rifle